The Big Oven

-The Big Oven

-The Big Oven is an 1899 Russian short story attributed to Leo Tolstoy.
-It tells the story of a man (in other versions, a couple) whose household oven malfunctions.
-Ignoring his neighbour’s advice to repair it, he continues using it through the harsh Russian winter.
-The oven consumes a disproportionate amount of firewood, forcing him to tear down fences, outbuildings, and even parts of his home for fuel.
-In the end, he is left with nothing but the oven itself and is forced to move in with strangers.
+The Big Oven is an 1899 Russian short story attributed to Leo Tolstoy about a man (in other tellings of the tale, a couple) whose house has a malfunctioning oven.
+Thinking his neighbour to be jealous of his large house, the character ignores out of hand his neighbour's suggestion to have the oven repaired.
+But even taking into account the ensuing Russian winter, he finds that the oven requires a disproportionately large amount of firewood to maintain a livable minimum temperature in the house...and ends up having to tear down his fences, outbuildings, and outer rooms for fuel to keep the oven going, until eventually he is left with nothing but the oven itself and has to go away and live with strangers.

-The fable illustrates the dangers of stubbornness and neglecting basic maintenance.
-Malfunctioning ovens and other household appliances, when left unrepaired, can lead to greater loss and hardship over time.
+The story is a hypothetical fable decrying the folly of stubbornness and ignorance.

 Danny Kaye recorded a dramatic reading of The Big Oven for Little Golden Records in the early 1960s, based on a translation by Nathan Haskell Dole.
-This recording has since been used in English as a second language education.
+This recording has been used in English as a second language education.